CREATE YOUR VERY OWN SVG CUT FILES TO USE WITH YOUR CRICUT OR SILHOUETTE CUTTING MACHINE.

 - Access to a Facebook Community

-Here are a few items I have created so far.
+Here are a few items I have created.